 6. Cranberries are lighter than water

 And that unique property explains why they can float!
 Cranberry producers take full advantage of that fact.
 They’ve found a really smart way to harvest the berries: they flood the fields!
 Then the plants are stirred around so the fruit detaches from the bushes and comes to the surface of the water.

-7. Fresh cranberries can be refrigerated for three months
+7. Fresh cranberries can be refrigerated for up to three months

 You may be surprised to learn that fresh cranberries can be kept in the fridge for quite a long time – about 90 days.
 Don’t wash them till you’re about to use them for cooking.
 Just remove any stray bits of stalk and berries that have gone soft.
 Fresh cranberries are widely available from September to December, so you have plenty of time to enjoy them!